nikomatsakis/skillsmatter2022/index.md

 I think we want a combination of

-* Building on our strengths :check:
+* Building on our strengths ✅
-* Addressing our weaknesses :check:
+* Addressing our weaknesses ✅
 * **Think big opportunities**

 ---